johnfactotum/foliate/docs/faq.md

 Your reading progress, bookmarks, and annotations are saved in `~/.local/share/com.github.johnfactotum.Foliate`.

-If you're using the Flatpak version, they should be in `~/.var/app/com.github.johnfactotum.Foliate/data/com.github.johnfactotum.Foliate`.
+When using Flatpak, they are placed in `~/.var/app/com.github.johnfactotum.Foliate/data/com.github.johnfactotum.Foliate`.

+When using Snap, they are placed in `~/snap/foliate/current/.local/share/com.github.johnfactotum.Foliate`.

 The data for each book is stored in a JSON file named after the book's identifier.
 If you'd like to sync or backup your progress and notes, simply copy these files and everything should just work™.